inference-labs-inc/sertn-avs/README.md

 <b> Do not use it in Production, testnet only. </b>

 Repository for AVS middleware with full EigenLayer integration.

+Based on the work [github.com/Layr-Labs/incredible-squaring-avs](https://github.com/Layr-Labs/incredible-squaring-avs)

 ## Dependencies